This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Tech burnout isn't just about working too much – it's about working in ways that deplete rather than energize you.
 Building resilience requires understanding how your brain responds to different stressors.

-The Flow Blend in Bright Mind includes Lion's Mane, which may stimulate nerve growth factor, potentially improving your brain's ability to adapt and recover from stress.
+Lion's Mane, which may stimulate nerve growth factor, potentially improves your brain's ability to adapt and recover from stress.
 Combined with Cordyceps for energy and Red Panax Ginseng for mental stamina, it creates a protective buffer against burnout.

 Sleep: The Ultimate Fix Brain Fog Strategy